Cooling of photoexcited carriers in graphene by internal and substrate phonons: Results and discussions

 where ${\cal C}=d{\cal E}/dT_E$ is the electron specific heat and ${\cal E}$ is the energy density of graphene.
 In this work, ${\cal C}$ is computed numerically.
 However, we note that for $T_E\ll \mu/k_B$, ${\cal C}$ increases linearly with $T_E$, i.e. ${\cal C}\approx \tfrac{2\pi^2}{3}{\cal D}(\mu)k_B^2 T_E$.
 Having computed the total cooling power ${\cal P}^T$ in Sec.\,\ref{sec:results}, $\tau_E$ can be obtained directly from Eq.\,\ref{tauE}. \\

 Fig.\,\ref{fig4} plots the cooling time, $\tau_E$, for neutral graphene at $T_L=10\,$K. It is calculated for common substrates such as SiO$_2$, BN and non-polar substrate such as diamond.
 At very hot electron temperatures, i.e. $T_E 500\,$K, $\tau_E$ is given by a relatively constant sub-picosecond cooling time.
 This is in agreement with experiments\cite{SAJ12}.
 The constancy of $\tau_E$ suggests the $\mbox{exp}(-t/\tau_E)$ decay characteristics typical during the initial fast cooling process.
 As $T_E$ cools down, the cooling bottleneck due to AP begins to set in, leading to much slower cooling times.
 The transition temperature into this slow cooling regime varies with the choice of substrate as indicated in Fig.\,\ref{fig4}.
 This transition temperature is dictated by the lowest frequency SPP mode of the substrate.
-In BN, the SPP modes are located at energies $\hbar\omega_{L,H}=101.7\,$meV and $195.7\,$meV respectively, with Froehlich coupling $F_{L}^{2}=0.258\,$meV and $F_{H}^{2}=0.52\,$meV respectively\cite{PA10,BN_par}, see also Appendix for details about the model.
 Unscreened results, which overestimate the SPP cooling power, yield much shorter cooling lifetimes than experimentally reported\cite{SAJ12}.
 We also note that inclusion of disorder assisted cooling\cite{SRL11}, might enhance the decay rate, especially in the slow cooling regime. \\

 The optoelectronic response in graphene, photovoltaic\cite{XMLGA09,LBW08,PAR09} or thermoelectric\cite{GSM11,XGA09,SAJ12}, is also a measure of the energy transport of these hot carriers.
 These experiments are usually performed under a continuous light illumination of an electrostatic junction.
 Their relative contribution depends on the electrostatic junction characteristics, doping, and even extrinsic factors such as electron-hole puddles\cite{SRML11}.
 Nevertheless, at steady state, the photovoltaic current is proportional to the photo-generated excess carrier density, $\delta n$, via $e\delta n\mu_n \xi$ where $\mu_n$ is the carrier mobility and $\xi$ the local electric field.
 The thermoelectric response, on the other hand, is proportional to the local elevated temperature, $\delta T$=$T_E-T_L$, via $\sigma(S_1-S_2)\delta T$ where $S_{1,2}$ is the Seebeck coefficient of the two junction and $\sigma$ is the device conductivity.
 Here, we discuss estimates of $\delta n$ and $\delta T$.\\